Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

 Despite imposing a partial-reward paradigm, the mice still managed to learn to lick for the maximal power level at which they were most likely to be rewarded.
 You can see this on the resultant psych plot as the sessions progressed and the detection progressively became skewed towards the maximum power-level.

-Below is an example plot for the mouse that was analyzed above where the success-rate of the various probes are shown broken into the four seperate sessions run during this data aquisition.
+Below is an example plot for the mouse that was analyzed above where the success-rate of the various probes are shown broken into the four seperate sessions run during this data acquisition.

 <img src="https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/plots/SGS_PsychCurve_Probe_mouse0070_sessions.png" alt="Alt text" width="800"/>